ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 * moment: date formatting.
 * passport: user login/signup/authorization and sessions.
 * passport-local: we are using the local method, aka storing it in a database yourself
-* serve-favicon: this serves the favicon? no idea it was there when you make a blank project :p
+* serve-favicon: this serves the favicon? no idea it's there when you make a blank project :p

 Frontend: